joshuay03/dial/README.md

 WIP

-A modern profiler for Rails applications.
+A modern profiler for your Rails application.

 Utilizes [vernier](https://github.com/jhawthorn/vernier) for profiling and [prosopite](https://github.com/charkost/prosopite) for N+1 query detection.